eembc/energyrunner/README.md

 ## Energy Mode Hardware

-Port the firmware to your device from the test harness based on the EEMBC ULPMark-ML [test harness sample code](https://github.com/eembc/testharness-ulpmark-ml), or the [MLCommons tinyMLPerf reference code](https://github.com/mlcommons/tiny/tree/master/v0.1).
-Both sample templates are un-implemented, but provide the same serial monitor interface.
+Port the firmware to your device from the test harness based on the [MLCommons MLPerf Tiny reference code](https://github.com/mlcommons/tiny/tree/master/v0.1).
+The sample template is un-implemented, you will need to port to your platform.
+There are four reference ports (one for each model) that use mbedOS and TFLiteMicro in the tinyMLPerf [reference submissions](https://github.com/mlcommons/tiny/tree/master/v0.1/reference_submissions).
+This may help give you an idea of what a functional port looks like.

-Compile as `EE_CFG_ENERGY_MODE 1` (see the `#define` in `monitor/th_api/th_config.h` or `api/submitter_provided.h`).
+Compile as `EE_CFG_ENERGY_MODE 1`.
 Program the `th_timestamp` to generate a falling edge on a GPIO that lasts at least one microsecond (hold time).

 Since Energy Mode supplies power to the device at a different voltage than the host USB, we need to electrically isolate the DUT.
 This is accomplished through two pieces of hardware: 1) three level shifters (one each for UART-TX, UART-RX and GPIO timestamp), an Arduino Uno.
 The Uno is referred to as the "IO Manager" and provides a UART passthrough to/from the host Runner.